 When October rolls around, I like to take a moment to review the parts of speech students are (hopefully) naturally weaving into their sentences, paragraphs and narratives.
 A festive way to do just that is to engage students in a Ghoulish Grammar Sort.

 Giving this activity two days is well worth the insight it can provide on students’ understanding of parts of speech.
 Begin by asking students to describe the parts of speech they have learned about.
 Record their ideas on an anchor chart titled “Ghoulish Grammar Sort”.

-Then, prompt students to think about those parts of speech and look for examples of each while you read the book Shivery Shades of Halloween aloud to them.
+DAY 1Prompt students to think about those parts of speech and look for examples of each while you read the book Shivery Shades of Halloween aloud.
 Pause after reading each page and ask if they can identify a specific part of speech on that page.
 For example, “Give me a thumb under your chin if you can identify one verb on this page.”
 As students share, record examples under each part of speech on the chart until you have at least one example of each part of speech.

 The following day, bring your class together on the carpet to review the anchor chart, have students pair share their definition and an example of each part of speech.
 This will warm up their brains for your official Ghoulish Grammar Sort.
 Here’s how the sort works:

 When your students have sorted all the words and created their headings, they should call you over to check the accuracy of their sort.
 This is a great time to take a moment to formatively assess their deeper understanding of the parts of speech.
-You can ask questions like, “How do you know the words in this column are all verbs?” or “How did you decide what the heading for this column should be?” or “Would the word ____ also belong in this column?”
+You can ask questions like:

 After a brief meeting with you, your students can erase their headings, mix the sort cards and leave everything looking better than they found it before moving on to the next station for additional practice.